PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/EggAutonomous.md

 <img src="images/SandwichRecipes.png">

 7. You have bought enough ingredients for making enough sandwiches set by **Num Sandwiches**.
 Each Great Peanut Butter Sandwich costs one butter, one peanut butter, one banana and one pick.
 Any pick is fine: the program will always choose the first pick in the pick selection list.
 You can buy lots of silver picks for the cheap price.
 8. Fly to Zero Gate flying spot (see image below).
 Stand on foot.
 Don't get on your ride.
+Don't turn your character around.
+You can turn camera around.

 <img src="images/ZeroGate.png">